-The editors of this book would greatly appreciate receiving cost figures on one or more of your recent projects, which would then be included in the averages for next year.
-All cost figures received will be kept confidential except that they will be averaged with other similar projects to arrive at SF, and CF, cost figures for next year's book.
-See the last page of the book for details and the discount available for submitting one or more of your projects.
+an commonling that in used protein the commonlingprocessing of the second protein the commonling of the second one or more of your recent projects, which would then be included in the averages for next year.
+All cost figures received will be kept condidential except that they will be averaged with other similar projects to arrive at S.F. and C.F. cost figures for next year's book see the last page of the book for details and the discount available for submitting one or more of your projects.